 12. Prevention of Cervical Spondylosis

 Here are 10 types of cervical spondylosis exercises you can try for relieving cervical spondylosis or neck pain.
-Remember to move gently and smoothly through each exercise.
-Never twist or jerk your neck during each exercise.
+Workout smooth and gently throughout while performing each exercise.
+Avoid sudden movements which could hurt even more.

 Types of exercises for Cervical Spondylosis